 - First, remove your dentures when sleeping.

-Your teeth will need to be taken out at night and placed in water.
+Your teeth must be taken out at night and placed in water.
 That provides your gums the opportunity to rest and breathe.
 If left in, there is a possibility you can choke on your dentures while you are sleeping.

 - Clean your dentures religiously.

 Although your teeth are artificial, they can still gather plaque which needs cleaning each time you remove them.
-Plaque is a translucent film made up of bacteria that coats your teeth, causing decay.
+Plaque is a translucent film of bacteria that coats your teeth, causing decay.

 If you do not clean your dentures, you can experience bad breath, fungal infections of the mouth, and gum disease.